EmergeTools/emerge-android/snapshots/README.md

 ```

 That's it!
 Using KSP, `snapshot-processor` will automatically generate snapshot tests for
-all `@Preview` annotated functions in the `androidTest` sourceSet.
+all `@Preview` annotated functions in the `androidTest` source set.

-We recommend creating `@Preview` functions in the `androidTest` sourceSet that depend directly on
+We recommend creating `@Preview` functions in the `androidTest` source set that depend directly on
-composables located in your `main` sourceSet.
+composables located in your `main` source set.

 _⚠️ Currently only no-arg `@Preview` annotated composables with a default configuration are
 supported.
 Let us know if there's specific configurations or variants you'd like to see supported!_

-#### Generating Preview snapshots from the main sourceSet
+#### Generating Preview snapshots from the main source set

-While we recommend Previews intended for snapshot testing to live in the `androidTest` sourceSet,
+While we recommend Previews intended for snapshot testing to live in the `androidTest` source set,
-Preview snapshots can be generated directly from Composable Previews in the `main` sourceSet.
+Preview snapshots can be generated directly from Composable Previews in the `main` source set.

 ```kotlin
 plugins {